Spectral clustering of Markov chain transition matrices with complex eigenvalues: Complex-valued PCCA+ (cPCCA+)

 This matrix has three eigenvalues close to one: $\lambda_1=1.0000, \lambda_2=0.9557+0.0177\i, \lambda_3=0.9557-0.0177\i$.
 Figure~\ref{Fig:Exp1NonRev} shows the fuzzy clustering of the six states into three clusters according to the membership functions $\chi$ computed by cPCCA+.
 Each of the three colors (blue, red and yellow) represents a different cluster.
 The system states with values of $\chi$ near 1, are those that strongly belong to a specific cluster.
 The resulting coarse-grained transition matrix $P_{c}\in\mathbb{R}^{3~\times~3}$ in (\ref{eq:CaseNR}) has diagonal-entries close to unity, which indicates three strong metastable clusters.

 \end{Exp}

-This example illustrates that cPCCA+ can deal with non-reversible, stochastic matrices with dominant complex eigenvalues.
-In the next section, we consider circular transition patterns.
+This example illustrates that cPCCA+ can deal with non-reversible stochastic matrices with complex dominant eigenvalues.

-\subsubsection{Circular Markov chains}
+\subsection{Circular Markov chains}

 In this sub-section, we make use of the unique structure of circular matrices.
-In Theorem \ref{thm2}, we show that the invariant sub-space condition holds for circular stochastic matrices, which implies that cPCCA+ can be applied to such matrix structures.
+In Theorem \ref{thm2}, we show that the dominant (complex) eigenvectors of circular stochastic matrices are piece-wise constant on the blocks.